ronzhao96/Challenge-5/README.md

 ## Objective
 Refactor the starter code so that the website includes:
-* A working date display at the top of the page
+* A working date display at the top of the page.
-* Time blocks for standard business hours
+* Time blocks for standard business hours.
-* Generates random password given user selected criteria
+* Color-coded time blocks to represent past, present, and future events
+* Input line for each time block
+* Working save button that stores inputted text in local storage so that text still persits after page refresh.
 <br>

 ## Technologies Used